rahulkrishy/CPT_Github/README.md

 step 9: " git commit " - command captures a snapshot of the project's currently staged changes 'or
         " git commit -m "message/comment" *filename " - command commits with message for filename(*filename is optional to include)

-step 10: " git push " - command is used to upload local repository content to a remote repository
+step 10: " git push " - command is used to upload local repository content to a remote repository 'or
+         " git push origin <branch> " - command is used to upload local repository content to a specific remote <branch> repository

-step 11: (To get lastest file from the remote repo to our local repo)
+step 11: (To get lastest file from the remote repo to our local repo)use
-         use " git pull " - command is used to fetch and download content from a remote repository and immediately update the local repository to match that content (git pull = git fetch + git merge)
+         " git pull " - command is used to fetch and download content from a remote repository and immediately update the local repository to match that content (git pull = git fetch + git  merge)
+         " git push origin <branch> " - command is used to upload local repository content to a specific remote <branch> repository

 step 12: Git merge conflicts
 (Version control systems are all about managing contributions between multiple distributed authors (usually developers).